-(2012-2013) Bonnie is a retired High School Guidance Counselor who retired in 2006 after 29 years in education.
+(2012-2015) Bonnie is a retired High School Guidance Counselor who retired in 2006 after 29 years in education.
 She joined League in 2000 and soon served as secretary for the Jasper County League.
 During that time she learned what League was all about, enjoying the contact with other League members who were informed and hard working.
 In 2006-2008 she accepted the job of Co-President with Lynn Herbold and then President in 2008-2010.
-State wide meetings, Lobby Day, Legislative Coffees, Candidate Forums, Observer Corps and the monthly meetings were great fun and valuabCle experiences.
+State wide meetings, Lobby Day, Legislative Coffees, Candidate Forums, Observer Corps and the monthly meetings were great fun and valuable experiences.
 At this time, she is vice-president of the local Dollars for Scholars and has served on that board for 18 years.
-Other interests include time with grandkids, traveling with husband Dave, reading and gardening.
+Other interests include time with grand kids, traveling with husband Dave, reading and gardening.
 She finds League challenging and so very worthwhile in the impact it can make on Legislative Issues and giving local citizens the information they need so that they can make the best decisions in the voting booth.

-EJ Gallagher, Director (2011-2013) Edward J. (E.J.)
+EJ Gallagher, Director (2011-2015) Edward J. (E.J.)
 Gallagher III lives in Waterloo, Iowa and is an attorney in private practice with Gallagher, Langlas & Gallagher, P.C.
 He has served the Black Hawk -Bremer League on Committees and as President.
 He now serves on the Boards of Iowa Citizens Action Network and Winnebago Council Boy Scouts of America.
 In previous years he has served on the boards of Peoples Community Health Clinic, Iowa Sierra Club and American Civil Liberties Union of Iowa.
 He has also been active in political activities.
 He has degrees from the University of St. Thomas in St. Paul, Minnesota and Georgetown University Law School.
 E.J. has been active in legal associations and was president of the Iowa Association for Justice.

 He has an adult daughter and son.
 Other interests include kayaking, downhill and cross country skiing and snow shoeing and traveling while taking lots of pictures.

-Dianne Bystrom, Director, Dianne Bystrom has served as the director of the Carrie Chapman Catt Center for Women and Politics at Iowa State University since July 1996.
+Dianne Bystrom, Director (2014-2016), Dianne Bystrom has served as the director of the Carrie Chapman Catt Center for Women and Politics at Iowa State University since July 1996.
 She earned a B.A. in Journalism in 1975 from Kearney (NE) State College and an M.A. in Journalism and Mass Communication in 1982 and a Ph.D. in Communication in 1995 from the University of Oklahoma.
 She is a frequent commentator about political and women’s issues for state and national media.
 Bystrom is a co-author, co-editor, and contributor to 15 books--including “Gender and Elections” (2009 and 2005); “Legislative Women: Getting Elected, Getting Ahead” (2008) and “Gender and Candidate Communication” (2004).
 In addition to directing the Center, Bystrom teaches courses in leadership, women and politics, and political campaigns for Women’s Studies, Political Science and Speech Communication as an adjunct assistant professor of political science.